williamseipp/RB101/lesson_3/easy1.md

 ## Question2
 Describe the difference between ! and ? in Ruby.
 And explain what would happen in the following scenarios:

-    what is != and where should you use it? put ! before something, like !user_name
+1. what is != and where should you use it?
+2. put ! before something, like !user_name
-    put ! after something, like words.uniq!
+3. put ! after something, like words.uniq!
-    put ? before something
+4. put ? before something
-    put ? after something
+5. put ? after something
-    put !! before something, like !!user_name
+6. put !! before something, like !!user_name

 ## Answer 2

+1. This is the comparison operator "not equals" and will evaluate to true if the operands are not the same, and false if they are

+2. This is the NOT operator and will flip the state of the operand.
+    As anything that isnt `nil` or `false` will evaluate to `true`, placing a ! in front of it will cause the expression to evaluate to `false`

+3. This is a naming convention for methods that mutate their caller.

+4. This is a naming convention for methods that return a boolean value

+5. It won't do anything by itself; the `?` begins a ternary operator in Ruby which technically is `?:`

+6. This is two logical NOT operators.
+It will return the state of the operand, so in the case of `user_name`, it will return `true` if `user_name` isnt a `nil` or `false`

 ## Question3